All blogsCommercial Real estate October 31, 2025

 small retail centers, and redevelopment opportunities within a one-mile radius of both

-As The Village and Rogue Valley Mall continue to evolve, their influence radiates
+hubs.
+As The Village and Rogue Valley Mall evolve, their influence radiates outward.
+They revitalize older strip centers, encourage adaptive reuse, and sustain Medford’s position as Southern Oregon’s commercial hub.

 Looking Ahead: Experience, Community & Longevity